Whether it’s an all-out project or a couple of tweaks, a motorhome renovation can increase your enjoyment and appreciation of your current motorhome.

 An RV upgrade typically starts with extensive planning.
 Initially, the customer and renovation specialist meet to discuss what the client wants to achieve.
 Company designers can offer ideas about how to accomplish that goal, perhaps even some the RV owner may not have considered.
 Customers also can review photos and videos of previous modification projects to gather ideas for potential solutions in their own vehicle.

 At Bradd and Hall, a showroom full of furniture enables RVers to try various pieces to determine which couch or recliner they like best.
 (The company carries Flexsteel, Villa, and Lambright lines, among others.)
-Samples of upholstery, floor coverings, or woodwork are then brought out so customers can best match the materials that will remain in their motorhome.
+Customers can best match the materials that will remain in their motorhome by looking at samples of upholstery, floor coverings, or woodwork.
 Bradd and Hall builds most of their wood products in their own woodshed.
 They start by purchasing wood from a local Amish lumber mill.
 After construction is complete, a local Amish finishing company custom-stains pieces to match an RV’s existing woodwork, cabinets, etc.

 Bradd and Hall recently partnered with New Debut, a Wakarusa, Indiana, company, to handle some of the more extensive renovations.